 We recognize that the WSIS Action Lines have helped raise awareness within the international community about the challenges many communities continue to face to realize the benefits of the Information Society.

-UNESCO: We recognize that the WSIS Action Lines have helped raise awareness within the international community about the challenges many communities continue to face to realize the benefits of the Information Society.
+UNESCO: We recognize that the WSIS Action Lines have helped raise awareness within the international community about the challenges many communities continue to face to realize the benefits of the Information and inclusive Knowledge Societies.

-USA: We recognize that the WSIS Action Lines have helped raise awareness within the international community about the challenges many communities continue to face to realize the benefits of the Information Society.
+USA: We recognize that the WSIS Action Lines have helped raise awareness within the international community about the challenges many communities face to realize the benefits of the Information Society.

 Russian Federation:

+4bis) We note with satisfaction that the WSIS outcomes have ledto the development of regional and national strategies and plans for development of information society which are regularly updated, and the based on internationally agreed development goals, including those in the Millennium Declaration, which are premised on international cooperation, indicative targets given in WSIS Plan of Action item 6 have become the basis in the establishment of the national targets, considering national and regional circumstances.

 We acknowledge the significant efforts made towards the development of a global digital economy, in particular through considerable upgrading and strengthening of the legislative frameworks.

-USA: We acknowledge the significant efforts made towards the development of a global digital economy, in particular through considerable upgrading and strengthening of the legislative frameworks
+USA: We acknowledge the significant efforts made towards the development of a global digital economy, in particular through considerable upgrading and strengthening of national ICT policies

-DESA: We acknowledge the significant efforts made towards the development of a global digital economy, in particular through considerable strengthening of national ICT policies, strategies and legislative frameworks..
+DESA: We acknowledge the significant efforts made towards the development of a global digital economy, in particular through considerable strengthening of national ICT policies, strategies and legislative frameworks.

 We note with satisfaction that in the area of digital inclusion there is greater awareness of the importance of promoting digital inclusion for youth, women, indigenous peoples and persons with disabilities.

-IFLA: We note with satisfaction that in the area of digital inclusion there is greater awareness of the importance of promoting digital inclusion for youth, women, indigenous peoples and persons with disabilities.
+IFLA: We note with satisfaction that in the area of digital inclusion there is greater awareness of the importance of promoting digital inclusion for youth, women, the vulnerable and marginalized, indigenous peoples and persons with disabilities.

 IFIP: We note with satisfaction that in the area of digital inclusion there is greater awareness of the importance of promoting digital inclusion for youth, women, indigenous peoples and persons with disabilities.
+NOTE This is similar to the content of 23 below

-JCA: We note with satisfaction that in the area of digital inclusion there is greater awareness of the importance of promoting digital inclusion for youth, women, indigenous peoples and persons with disabilities,
+JCA: We note with satisfaction that in the area of digital inclusion there is greater awareness of the importance of promoting digital inclusion for youth, women, indigenous peoples and persons with disabilities, while promoting the wealth of the world’s languages.

-Russian Federation: We note with satisfaction that in the area of digital inclusion there is greater awareness of the importance of promoting digital inclusion for youth, women, indigenous peoples and persons with disabilities.
+Russian Federation: We note with satisfaction that in the area of digital inclusion there is greater awareness of the importance of promoting digital inclusion for youth, women, indigenous peoples and persons with disabilities, including age disabilities

-6b) regularly
+6b) We highly appreciate the WSIS Forum, regularly arranged by ITU jointly with UNESCO, UNCTAD and UNDP, attracting all stakeholders as the site for open exchange of opinions on the issues of development of information society, implementation of Action Lines and presentation of best practices.

 UNDESA: 6b) We highly appreciate the WSIS Forum, regularly arranged by ITU jointly with UNESCO, UNCTAD, UNDP and UNDESA, attracting all stakeholders as the site for open exchange of opinions on the issues of development of information society, implementation of Action Lines and presentation of best practices.

+6c) We particularly emphasize the importance of the work carried out by “Partnership on Measuring ICT for development” on the development of the framework for a set of core ICT indicators including ICT Development Index (IDI).

 We further recognize that: